Andy Cole: Club career

-Early career
+Arsenal

 Cole began his career as a youth player for Arsenal on leaving school in 1988, signing professional in 1989.
 He made his only league appearance for Arsenal, aged 19, as a substitute against Sheffield United at Highbury during a First Division match on 29 December 1990.
 Arsenal won 4–1 but Cole did not score.
 He also made a substitute appearance against Tottenham Hotspur in the Charity Shield in 1991 and almost made an immediate impact, hitting the side netting from outside the penalty area.
 The following season, Cole was loaned to Fulham in the Third Division, where he scored three goals in 13 matches.

 Cole joined Second Division Bristol City on loan in March 1992 before signing in a £500,000 permanent deal in the summer of 1992, at the time becoming their most expensive player.
 Having proved himself as a competent young goalscorer with Bristol City (who began the 1992–93 season in the new Football League Division One following the creation of the Premier League), Cole was quickly one of the hottest prospects in England and his name was frequently linked with Premier League clubs throughout the 1992–93 season.